yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/conv_cdr.md

 -----

-## 1. Call data collection and storage using variables
+## Step 1.
+Call data collection and storage using variables

 To store the age and query type along with the rest of the flow, follow these steps: